-Each year dozens of MDF families across the country find creative ways to raise awareness and funds for Care and a Cure.
+Each year dozens of Myotonic families across the country find creative ways to raise awareness and funds for Care and a Cure.
 We sincerely thank them for the incredible hard work and passion they bring to these events, and deeply appreciate the much-needed funds they raise!

 We’ve shared a few of their stories below so you can help us say thank you, and perhaps find yourself inspired by one of them to sign up for a grassroots event of your own!

 Sprinting into 2017, former Myotonic Humanitarian Award winners David Kugler and Dr. Belen Esparis again brought together a team to run the Miami Marathon to raise funds for Myotonic.
 More than 20 friends and family members crossed the finish line, raising over $10,000 together for Care and a Cure!
 Check out their story and fun photos (below).

 February grassroots campaigns include a sixth birthday event for Asher Adleberg, a young boy in San Diego.
 Asher told his parents he wanted to help find treatments for his best friend, Myotonic community member River Jensen, and asked for donations to Myotonic in lieu of birthday gifts for himself—what an amazing young man!
 If you’d like to donate, click here and write "Asher and River Birthday Campaign" in the gift dedication space.